jamesheald/COIN/README.md

 % paradigm
-x                                         % vector of (noiseless) perturbations (NaN if channel trial) q                                         % vector of sensory cues (use consecutive integers starting form 1 to represent cues) cuesExist                                 % does the experiment have sensory cues or not (set later based on q) T                                         % total number of trials (set later based on the length of x) trials                                    % trials to simulate (set later to 1:T if empty)
+x                                         % vector of (noiseless) perturbations (NaN if channel trial) q                                         % vector of sensory cues (use consecutive integers starting from 1 to represent cues) cuesExist                                 % does the experiment have sensory cues or not (set later based on q) T                                         % total number of trials (set later based on the length of x) trials                                    % trials to simulate (set later to 1:T if empty)